Puru54/ERC20/README.md

 This project is licensed under the MIT License.

 ## Contributors
-- [Your Name] - Developer and maintainer.
+- Puru - Developer and maintainer.

 ## Acknowledgements
 - OpenZeppelin for their ERC-20 implementation.